ederchristian/ederspath/README.md

-# WheyDev
+# Eder's Path

-WheyDev is a website created to help people working in programming, or enthusiasts, get stronger by building a more solid tech foundation.
+This is my learn in public path.

 ## Stack